norcams/docs-enduser/docs/create-virtual-machine.rst

 ~~~~~~~~~~~~

 Each image has its own default user, for which the SSH public key is
-added to it's SSH authorized_keys file.
+added to its SSH authorized_keys file.
 This varies with each image,
 at the discretion of the image vendor.
 The most common are:

 ============== ===========